Daniel-Barta/plugins-server/README.md

 ## 🔌 How to use (for Typing Mind users)

-Two simple steps:
+Three simple steps:

 1. Deploy this repo on any hosting provider that supports NodeJS (e.g., Render.com, AWS, etc.).
 (We also provide a Dockerfile for easy deployment on Docker-supported hosting providers).

+2. **Set up API Key Authentication**: Configure the `API_KEY` environment variable on your deployment.
+This key will be required for all API requests.

-2. Install your desired TypingMind's plugin.
-Update the server endpoint URL in your Settings page.
+3. Install your desired TypingMind's plugin.
+Update the server endpoint URL in your Settings page and configure the API key in your plugin settings.

 Follow this guide for detailed instructions: [How to Deploy Plugins Server on Render.com](https://docs.typingmind.com/plugins/plugins-server/how-to-deploy-plugins-server-on-render)